Data Poisoning Attacks to Local Differential Privacy Protocols: Background and Related Work

 \subsection{Data Poisoning Attacks}

-\myparatight{Data poisoning attacks to LDP protocols} A recent work~\cite{cheu2019manipulation} studied \emph{untargeted} attacks to LDP protocols.
+\myparatight{Data poisoning attacks to LDP protocols} A concurrent work~\cite{cheu2019manipulation} studied \emph{untargeted} attacks to LDP protocols.
 In particular, they focused on degrading the overall performance of frequency estimation or heavy hitter identification.
-For instance, they studied how an attack can impact the $L_\infty$ distance between the estimated item frequencies before and after attack for all items.
-In contrast, we study \emph{targeted} attacks to increase the estimated frequencies of the attacker-chosen target items or promote them to be identified as heavy hitters.
+For instance, we can represent the estimated frequencies of all items as a vector, where an entry corresponds to an item.
+They studied how an attack can manipulate the $L_p$-norm distance between such vectors before and after attack.
+In contrast, we study \emph{targeted} attacks that aim to increase the estimated frequencies of the attacker-chosen target items or promote them to be identified as heavy hitters.
+We note that the $L_p$-norm distance between the item frequency vectors is different from the increased estimated frequencies for the target items.
+For instance, $L_1$-norm distance between the item frequency vectors is a loose upper bound of the increased estimated frequencies for the target items.